 View from Mather Point on the South Rim

 The view from Yaki Point on the South Rim

 Any helicopter ride from Vegas would be a fun and memorable experience, but if this is your one chance to see the Grand Canyon then we highly recommend that you see it from the South Rim.
 Words cannot describe the stunning beauty of the Grand Canyon at the South Rim.
 It will leave you speechless.

 Flights from Las Vegas Where You Can See the South Rim

-Luckily, there are several tours that will fly you on a small prop plane from Las Vegas to Grand Canyon National Park Airport.
+There is a tour that will fly you on a small prop plane from Las Vegas to Grand Canyon National Park Airport.
 This airport is located in Tusayan, just south of the Grand Canyon Village.
 This is the same airport that I mentioned earlier in this article for flights from the South Rim.

 You board a helicopter and fly over the Dragon Corridor, which is the widest and deepest section of the Grand Canyon.
 This is the 25-30 minute out-and-back route described above.
 Then, they will provide land transportation into Grand Canyon National Park.
 From here, you can also enjoy some of the panoramic vistas along the edge of the South Rim.
 Finally, you fly back to Las Vegas by prop plane the same day.

 Papillon refers to tour this as the Grand Canyon Deluxe with Helicopter Tour.
 This tour last about 9.5 hours and prices start at $819 per person.